Hudsynd History, Family Crest & Coats of Arms

 Another 39 words (3 lines of text) are included under the topic Early Hudsynd Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hudsynd family to the New World and Oceana
+Migration of the Hudsynd family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Hudsynds to arrive in North America: Robert Hudson, who arrived in Virginia in 1623; William Hudson, who settled in Virginia in 1635; Ralph Hudson, who settled in Massachusetts with his wife Marie and three children in 1635.